-Connor Healy (pictured, in white suspenders) was born in County Sligo, Ireland in 1853, during the years of the Great Hunger.
+Connor Healy (pictured) was born in County Sligo, Ireland in 1853, during the years of the Great Hunger.
 He immigrated to Baltimore in 1872, and began a long career with the Baltimore and Ohio Railroad, where he began as a laborer, as many illiterate Irish did.

 (Photos and information courtesy of Christine Balmert Marshall, his great-great granddaughter)